 And there's no better opportunity to beat Pittsburgh and Baltimore than right now.
 The Steelers have lost four of their past five games.
 The Ravens have dropped three straight.
 The Bengals, however, have won five of their past six games.

-The Bengals have only six 30-plus players, and two of them are kickers.
+The Bengals have less than half of those teams with six, and two of those players are kickers.
 On offense, Cincinnati starts three rookies (guard Kevin Zeitler, center Trevor Robinson and wide receiver Marvin Jones) and two second-year players (Dalton and Green).
 The only starters on defense over 30 are cornerback Terence Newman and safety Chris Crocker.

 The youth movement in Cincinnati really stands out when you look at the last time the Bengals beat the Steelers.
 It was only three years ago, but the leading passer was Carson Palmer, the leading receiver was Laveranues Coles and the leading tackler was Johnathan Joseph.